desaimanthan/edura/backend/README.md

 ## 📄 License

-This project is part of the ProfessorAI platform and follows the same license terms.
+This project is part of the Edura platform and follows the same license terms.